Altitude sickness and safety

 Our effort for minimum environmental impact

 We make sure all our trash, including bottles and cans from goods consumed, is properly managed.
 On camping trips, all our activities are designed to have the minimum impact on the environment.
-We believe to leave only footprints behind us whenever trekking in the wilder and higher elevations.
+We believe in leaving only footprints behind us whenever trekking in the wilder and higher elevations.
 Even all the papers and materials used in our office in Kathmandu are also environmentally friendly.

 We believe in responsible tourism